The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

 where we used the auxiliary function $\wVextL$ from Definition \ref{def:GoofPotential}.
 The mass of $\muW$ near the boundary is bounded by $\O\left(\frac{\kappa}{T} + T \|\frac{\dd \eta}{\dd s}\|_{\infty} \right)$.
 Using the results of Claim \ref{claim:Effect_KDeta} and the definition of a “good external potential” we bound the contribution “near the boundary” by $\O\left(T^2 \log^5 T\right)$ also.

 This concludes the proof of the claim. \end{proof}

-It remains to argue that restricting our integrals to $\EE_\La$ as in \eqref{with_restriction} instead of \eqref{eq:without_the_restriction} has no consequence on the estimate, which is not totally obvious.
-We make a crucial use of the following observation: the “cluster bound” for independent points is not worse than the one mentioned in \eqref{eq:cluster_bound}, and we thus have:
+\cor{Note that the integral in the left-hand side of \eqref{eq:without_the_restriction} is not exactly the same as the second integral in the right-hand side of \eqref{calculGL}.} It \cor{thus remains to check} that restricting our integrals to $\EE_\La$ as in \eqref{with_restriction} instead of \eqref{eq:without_the_restriction} has no consequence on the estimate, which is not totally obvious. \cor{Using \eqref{rewriteintegrand}, and in view of \eqref{with_restriction}, we see that it amounts to comparing